cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 ![Background-size is set to cover](./images/background-cover.png)

-The second slide is using `contain` and, at least, we can see what the lazy man was trying to tell us.
+The second slide is using `contain` and, at least, we can see what the sloth was trying to tell us.

 ![Background-size is set to contain](./images/background-contain.png)